 Students with an existing ADA accommodation who require additional time to complete coursework beyond the last day of a session or term will be granted an incomplete grade if their accommodation specifies additional time for assignments.
-The student must notify their instructor that an incomplete is needed by the last day of the course, and must complete a Petition for Incomplete Grade.
+The student must notify their instructor that an incomplete is needed by the last day of the course.
 Instructors are required to award an incomplete, in accordance with the student's ADA accommodation.
 The instructor will verify the accommodation with the ADA compliance officer, and the student will be granted a four-week extension after the end of the session or term to complete the requirements of the course.
-The grade will automatically become an "F" if the coursework has not been completed by the last day of the four-week incomplete period, unless another incomplete extension is requested by the student, provided for in the student's accommodation, and approved by the instructor.
-There is no fee for an incomplete granted due to an existing ADA accommodation.
+The grade will automatically become an "F" if the final grade is not submitted to the registrar one week after the incomplete deadline unless another extension is requested by the student, provided for in the student's accommodation, and approved by the instructor.